vinayak34/DataVizProject/Spotify-Dashboard/README.md

 ## Technical Workflow
 1. **Data Enrichment (ChatGPT & Python)**: Used ChatGPT to write Python code that utilizes the Spotify Web API to fetch album cover image URLs for every track in the Kaggle dataset.
 2. **UI/UX Design**: Created a professional Glassmorphism background using PowerPoint gradients and rounded shapes to provide a modern, sleek aesthetic.
-3.** Data Modelling**: Implemented a star schema with a custom calendar table generated via the Bravo external tool.
+3. **Data Modelling**: Implemented a star schema with a custom calendar table generated via the Bravo external tool.
 4. **Advanced Visuals**: Integrated HTML and Deneb visuals to achieve designs (like rounded image corners and heatmaps) that are impossible with out-of-the-box Power BI visuals.
 ## Key Dashboard Features
 ### 1. Dynamic KPIs & Analytics